AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/environment-tools.md

   From the top toolbar in the **Components** browser you can:

   * Filter components by name.
-  * Limit the display to a specific group using the drop down selection.
+  * Limit the display to a specific group using the drop-down selection.

   For a more detailed description of the component, you can click or tap the information icon next to the component in the **Components** browser (if available).
 For example, for the **Content Fragment**: